eucalyptus/euca-demo/doc/install-us-sba-5-manual.md

 The full parent DNS domain will be us-sba-5.mjcconsulting.com.

-This is using the following nodes in the PRC:
+This is using the following virtual and physical hosts in the MCrawford home virtualization environment:
 - mjcsbateucaclc01 (virtual,  eth0: 10.0.14.48/24, eth1: 10.0.30.48/24, eth2: 10.0.46.48): CLC
 - mjcsbateucaufs01 (virtual,  eth0: 10.0.14.49/24, eth1: 10.0.30.49/24, eth2: 10.0.46.49): UFS+MC
 - mjcsbateucaosp01 (virtual,  eth0: 10.0.14.50/24, eth1: 10.0.30.50/24, eth2: 10.0.46.50): OSP (Walrus)